aswinvisva/pong-rl/README.md

-# pong-rl
+# Reinforcement Learning Pong!

-Using deep reinforcement learning to create a Pong AI.
+Using deep-Q learning to create a Pong AI.

-Used reward function shaping to optimize performance of the model, below is the result:
+The idea behind this project is to have a pong AI which can replicate human behaviour as closely as possible.
+The model is trained on hundreds of games against a human and makes use of reward function engineering and policy networks to optimize performance.
+Below is the result:

 Red: AI
 Blue: Human